walinejs/waline/docs/en/server/basic.md

 });
 ```

 > To facilitate local development, `localhost` and `127.0.0.1` will be added to the list of secure domain names by default.
+Env `SECURE_DOMAINS` will be disabled when the configuration has been set.
 ### forbiddenWords

 If comment match forbidden word, it will be marked as spam.